bjornrho/Navigation-brov2/src/brov2_sonar_processing/README.md

 ## Interpolation and filtering
-The various interpolation and filtering employed can be tweaked through numerous parameters.
+The interpolation and filtering techniques employed can be tweaked through numerous parameters.
 The current settings are a result of limited testing due to time constraints.
 Hence, the user is advised to test different parameters in the *knn.jl* script, as well as various interpolation techniques using SciPy's griddata() function in *sonar_processing_node.py*.